xaanya/devops24/examinations/16/README.md

             that: "'telnet-server' not in ansible_facts.packages"

 It is up to you to implement the solution you feel works best.

+# BONUS QUESTION

+If you implement these tasks within one or more roles, you will gain enlightenment and additional karma.

 # Resources